Top-ranked recipe named "Olive Garden Lasagna"

 Try this Olive Garden Lasagna recipe, or contribute your own.
-"Sauces" and "Pasta" are two of the tags cooks chose for Olive Garden Lasagna.
+"Sauces" and "Pasta" are two tags used to describe Olive Garden Lasagna.

 "This lasagna was bursting with flavor!
 We used fresh ingredients and I believe that really makes a difference.